-To do this Take these steps Take these steps Move an icon Drag the icon to where you want it.
+To do this Take these steps Move an icon Drag the icon to where you want it.
 Copy an icon onto another disk Drag the icon to the icon of the other disk (or to an icon or window that belongs to that disk).
-Copy an icon on the same disk Click the icon to select it.
-Choose Duplicate from the File menu, or press 第-D. If you wish, rename the icon and drag it to a new location.
+Copy an icon on the 1.
+Click the icon to select it. same disk 2.
+Choose Duplicate from the File menu, or press #-D. 3.
+If you wish, rename the icon and drag it to a new location.
 You can also make a copy by holding down the Option key while you drag the file's icon to where you want the copy.
 Rename an icon Select the icon's name by clicking the name (not the icon).
-Type a new name and press the Return key.
+2. Type a new name and press the Return key.